BRsuhaag/Numpy_assignment/README.md

 # Numpy_assignment
-PW assignment on Numpy arrays
+Numpy arrays is used for faster execution of operation on large set of data